Get insider access

 5. Best Cheap All-In-One Printer

-If you want to spend as little as possible and want something to get the job done, consider the Canon PIXMA MG3620.
+If you want to spend as little as possible and just need something to get the job done, consider the Canon PIXMA MG3620.
 This all-in-one inkjet model has all the basics.
-It has a flatbed scanner, produces good-quality documents and photos, and connects via USB or Wi-Fi.
+It has a flatbed scanner, produces fine documents and photos, and connects via USB or Wi-Fi.
 It prints slowly at nine black or three color pages per minute, but on the upside, it supports automatic duplex printing.
 It's compatible with Canon's mobile app, so you can easily print from your smartphone.

-The biggest downside with a cheap model like this is its page yield.
-Its black and tri-color cartridges are only good for about 200 black and color prints, so you need to replace them often.
-Maintenance cost isn't the issue since the cartridges are cheap, but replacing them is inconvenient.
+There are two major downsides to a cheap model like this.
+First is its awful page yield.
+Its black and tri-color cartridges are only good for about 200 black and color prints, so you'll need to replace them often.
 Even worse, you must replace the entire color cartridge if one color runs out, which is wasteful.
-It's still a good option if you only print once in a blue moon for a specific project, but if you print more frequently, you're better off getting a model with better page yield, like the Brother MFC-J1205W or the mid-range Brother MFC-J4335DW.
+It's still a good option if you only print once in a while, but if you print more frequently, you're better off getting a model with better page yield, like the Brother MFC-J1205W.

 See our review